Zuzanna Ginczanka: Invasion of Poland

-Early in 1940, at the age of 22, she married in Lviv the Polish-Jewish art historian Michał Weinzieher, her senior in age by 14 years (in some accounts, by 16 years), a move which she did not elect to explain to her friends.
-While officially married to Weinzieher, she carried on a contemporaneous relationship with an artist Janusz Woźniakowski, a young Polish graphic designer extremely devoted to her poetry.
-Woźniakowski helped her avoid detection after Nazi Germany's invasion of Lviv late in June 1941 and offered her general moral support.
-In the report of the writer Franciszek Gil (1917–1960) who lived in the same apartment building with Ginczanka, she became for Woźniakowski the sole reason for his existence.
-During this period Ginczanka was very active literarily, composing many new poems which, while unpublished, were read during small gatherings of friends.
-Most of the manuscripts with these works have perished, very few of them being recreated after the War from memory by those who had come to know them by heart.
+Early in 1940, at the age of 22, she married the Polish-Jewish art historian Michał Weinzieher, her senior in age by 14 years (16 years, in some accounts) in Lviv, a move she did not elect to explain to her friends.
+Although officially married to Weinzieher, however, she carried on a contemporaneous relationship with Janusz Woźniakowski, a young Polish graphic designer who was quite devoted to her poetry.
+He helped her avoid detection after Nazi Germany's invasion of Lviv late in June 1941 and offered her general moral support.
+In the report of the writer Franciszek Gil (1917–1960), who lived in the same apartment building as Ginczanka, for Woźniakowski she became the sole reason for his existence.

+During this period, she was very active literarily, composing many new poems which, although unpublished, were read during small gatherings of friends.
+Most of the manuscripts with these works have perished; very few were recreated after the war from memory by those who had come to know them by heart.